Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 After a database is created, a user can summarize their data by position (`summarize_ch3_positions()`), by regions (`summarize_ch3_regions()`), by windows (`summarize_ch3_windows()`), or by reads ((`summarize_ch3_reads()`).
 A differential methylation analysis can be conducted on positional, regional, or window data using `calc_ch3_diff()`.
 After calculating methylation differences between windows, use `collapse_ch3_windows()` to collapse significant windows in a methylation dataset.
 This merges contiguous regions that meet the specified criteria.

 If you would like to see key stats on your database at any time, including what unique sample names are in the data for a differential analysis, call `get_ch3_dbinfo()`.
+To see what columns are in a table in your database and how many records (rows) there are, call `get_ch3_tableinfo()` with your database and desired table name.

 `run_ch3_qc()` can be called to visually assess any data.
 Running a QC can take a long time on large data, so set the argument `max_rows` to a reaosnable value (ex.
 1000) to assess data faster.
 To view and extract a table, call `export_table()` to export any data table from the database to a file, or use `get_table()` to import as a tibble into your local environment.
 Similarily, use `max_calls` if you are fine with a smaller, randomized set of data.